- 3 Oct 2020

-The versions of the forms below are in place for the duration of the emergency COVID-19 procedures (until 30 September 2020 unless updated)
+Coronavirus (COVID-19): The versions of the forms below are in place during the emergency COVID-19 procedures (for the period 1 April 2021 until 30 September 2021

 If a tenant has a private residential tenancy, the law states that they and their landlord must use certain forms/notices for certain purposes.
 These forms/notices are provided below, along with associated guidance for tenants and landlords.
 If you are giving one of these documents to a tenant or landlord, you should also provide them with the relevant guidance notes to help them understand what the document means for them and what they can do about it.